0i0/nonky-bare/README.md

 - make the power house index.html, style.css, script.js
 - creat your design (follow the jquery example)
 - send me a photo to your design and a link to your repo
-- links to best designs will be added on this page
+- links to designs will be added on this page

 # Installation